 Did you turn this off?
 Did it somewhat improve the quality of your life?
 Let us know in the comments below.
 Also feel free to rant about this being a bad decision on Google’s part, because that’s totally what I just did.

 Did you not turn this off?
-Then, please add us on Google Plus to
+Then, please add us on Google Plus [no longer available] to

 clutter your search results with our articles get awesome updates from us!